xksteven/xksteven.github.io/about.md

 permalink: /about/
 ---

-I am a doctoral student at University of Chicago studying machine learning.
+I am trying to make the world a little better mostly through programming.
+Also trying to have some fun along the way.

 Here's my [Resume]({{ site.url }}/resources/resume/)